It was clear, from a very young age, that I saw the world

 In 1989, when I first met him, I was a shy, awkward,

 unconfident-yet-a-bit-cocky teenager.
-I had neither driving licence nor
+I had few qualifications, no driving licence, no

 transformed beyond all recognition.
 I credit the wisdom and practices of Arthur

 for this, and am grateful to have been passed them for custody.

 The intervening years saw business success and failure,